brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 Deal.
 Done.

 If I were going to leave the comfortable confines of Hugo, it would be for Eleventy.
-(More about that later, under "Eleventy's advantages.")
+(More about that later, under "Eleventy's advantages.”)

 However, of course, it wasn't quite that simple.